hardin47/website/Math154/Notes/08-classification.md

 The basic idea of SVMs is to figure out a way to create really complicated decision boundaries.
 We want to put in a straight line with the widest possible street (draw street with gutters and 4 points, two positive and two negative).
 The decision rule has to do with a dot product of the new sample with a vector ${\bf w}$ which is perpendicular to the median of the "street."

+Note: the standard formulation of SVM requires the computer to find dot products between each of the observations.
+In order to do so, the explanatory variables must be numeric.
+In order for the dot products to be meaningful, the data must be on the same scale.

 #### Linear Separator {#linsvm}